 Always remember that what we put out into the world in the way of thoughts, words, and actions is what we attract back into our lives: Karma and The Law of Attraction always returns to us what we deserve.

 After all, what we consider to be ‘wrong’ is only something that we currently do not approve of, do not want to happen, or do not understand.
 Instead of being caught up in the drama of any situation, we can try to view life from a longer-term perspective of learning lessons.
 By attempting to understand what we can learn from any situation, we are more inclined to ‘get over it’ and move on without further attachment.

 Jesus described this best when he said: “Let the one amongst you who is without sin cast the first stone.”

 There is not one single person who is alive today, who has not achieved the state of Christ Consciousness, that is worthy of casting a stone towards anyone else, for any reason!
 This is the nature of our existence- we are here to grow in conscious awareness to reach SELF-realization, and until then we are all just riding a bike with the training wheels still attached.

 Judgment is a limiting belief: It twists our mind and only hurts us

-Anyone who has hurt us or come to our aid will receive exactly what they deserve through the accumulation of karma or the law of attraction.
+Anyone who has hurt us or come to our aid will receive exactly what they deserve through the accumulation of karma.
 Here their ‘reward or punishment’ mirrors exactly what they deserve.
 Yes, in a universe as perfect as the one we exist in, there is no distinction between good and bad, and each will return in the exact same measure as given.

 We should be grateful that the natural laws of nature keep perfect order so that we can concentrate on our own self-development.
 We benefit the most when we release all judgment against our-self and others and we are then rewarded with feelings of peace in our mind, body, and soul.